influxdata/docs-v2/content/flux/v0.x/get-started/syntax-basics.md

 ---

 Flux, at its core, is a scripting language designed specifically for working with data.
-This guide walks through a handful of simple expressions and how they are handled in Flux.
+This guide walks through how Flux handles a few simple expressions.

 ###### On this page
 - [Pipe-forward operator](#pipe-forward-operator)